Updated March 1, 2023

 Roles are used to providing access to objects and users in the group which has common privileges assigned in the database.
 The role can be provided with help of the grant and revoke command to provide the access to and revocation from the users.

-This has been a guide to list Of Oracle database Interview Questions and Answers so that the candidate can crackdown these Oracle database Interview Questions easily.
-Here in this post, we have studied top Oracle database Interview Questions which are often asked in interviews.
+This has been a guide to list Of Oracle database Interview Questions and Answers.
+Here we have covered few commonly asked interview questions with their detailed answers so that it helps candidates to crack interviews with ease.
 You may also look at the following articles to learn more –